Skip to main content

 1. Pre-Lease Screening

 Before presenting a lease proposal, model the prospective tenant's TCO using your property's CAM and tax structure.
-If their projected sales don't support the TCO at your target rent, you're either negotiating to a lease that will fail at renewal or you need to right-size rent expectations from the start.
+If their projected sales do not support the TCO at your target rent, you are negotiating a lease that will fail at renewal.
+Right-size rent expectations from the start.

 2. Renewal Forecasting

 12-18 months before lease expiration, model the tenant's current year TCO vs. Year 1 TCO.
-If TCO has grown significantly and sales haven't kept pace, renewal discussions need to address it proactively.
-A landlord who waits for the tenant to raise the issue at renewal is in a weaker position than one who brings a TCO analysis to the table.
+If TCO has grown and sales have not kept pace, address it before renewal talks begin.
+A landlord who waits for the tenant to raise the issue is in a weaker spot than one who brings a TCO analysis to the table.

 3. CAM Management Impact on Tenant Retention